Moutoa Floodgates

 The gates were built in response to a 1941 flood, and were completed in 1962.
 When operated at full capacity, they redirect approximately 2,500m³/s of floodwater through a specially designed, 10km long floodway channel.
 This diversion of floodwaters protects approximately 280km2 of land in the lower Manawatū Plain from flood damage.

-After more than 60 years of operation, the gates are being upgraded to ensure they provide flood protection for decades to come.
+After more than 60 years of operation, the gates were upgraded between 2024 and 2025 to ensure they provide flood protection for decades to come.
 Read more about these upgrades further down this page.

 Watch the video below to learn more about the Moutoa Floodgates.